ThomasCaneday/SeniorProject/README.md

 TODO: Test internal and external antenna

+TODO: Add file for packaging audio as CSV

 TODO: Add ability to transmit CSV files

 TODO: Test CSV data transmission with new sample data